 All addiction recovery treatment starts with a proper detox.
-At Serenity House Detox, we strive to limit the pain and discomfort that people have with withdrawal symptoms.
+At Serenity House Detox & Recovery, we strive to limit the pain and discomfort that people have with withdrawal symptoms.
 Our goal is to provide a local detox service you can count on.
-We offer two detox locations near Fort Lauderdale and West Palm Beach.
+We offer two detox locations near Fort Lauderdale and Jupiter.

 Residents who seek detox services benefit from receiving local help.
-Our West Palm Beach location is just 19 miles from Kings Point.
+Our Jupiter location is just 19 miles from Kings Point.
 Our center near Fort Lauderdale sits roughly 24 miles outside of Miami.
 Having two convenient locations makes it easy to receive local detox services in Florida.

-Serenity House Detox is also convenient for those who prefer to travel for detox and get away from triggers and temptations.
+Serenity House Detox & Recovery is also convenient for those who prefer to travel for detox and get away from triggers and temptations.
 We are close to the Fort Lauderdale airport.

 Detox helps prepare you for addiction recovery and treatment.
-Serenity House Detox offers services for both men and women.
+Serenity House Detox & Recovery offers services for both men and women.
 Some of the medical drug detox services that we provide include:

 Don’t let an opium/opioid addiction ruin your life or the life of a loved one.
-Get detox help in Florida with Serenity House Detox.
+Get detox help in Florida with Serenity House Detox & Recovery.
 Your better life is a phone call away.
 The number is 866-294-5306.